Diversity

 Lattice Implementation

-We’ve implemented Lattice (a people management platform) to help make sure everyone is being evaluated fairly and given equitable opportunities for advancement.
-The feedback, goal setting, growth tracking, and new-manager tools immediately helped create more meaningful feedback and communication processes.
+We utilize a tool called Lattice (a people management platform) to make sure everyone is being evaluated fairly and has equitable opportunities for advancement.
+The feedback, goal setting, growth tracking, and management tools create alignment on role expectations and help employees take ownership of their own career development.